zhulabgroup/phenology-spore/README.md

 Then, click on the HTML link of the vignettes to open them in your browser.

+### Option 2

+You may build the vignettes manually by knitting the R markdown files in the `vignettes/` folder.
+You can do this in RStudio by clicking the "Knit" button.

+### Option 3
 You can also run the code chunks in the vignettes in your R environment and explore the functions demonstrated.

 ## Additional files